Which comes first—information or the medium for that information?

 Particles—in our current theory—are actually indivisible points in space.
 That means that in theory they take up zero volume and they are located at exactly one infinitesimal location in three-dimensional space.
 There’s actually no size to them at all.
 And since you’re made of particles, that means you’re not mostly empty space, you are entirely empty space!…

 Could that be any more bizarre?
 On the one hand, we can define physical stuff as that which can be directly or indirectly seen, heard, felt, tasted, smelled, or measured in some way.
-So the words physical/material and nonphysical/immaterial are entirely coherent.
+Thus the words physical and nonphysical are entirely coherent.
 There is a clear distinction between the medium of information and the meaning of information.
-And yet all these scientists are suggesting that physical mediums spring from nothing?
+And yet all of these scientists are concluding that physical mediums spring from nothing?
 As Cham and Whiteson ask it:

 A label?
 As in a word?
 I didn’t say that.
 They said it, and they’re the scientists.
 But I will also point at that waves are, strictly speaking, immaterial.
-I mean that waves are nothing but patterns.
-You cannot describe any physical qualities for a wave.
+For waves are nothing but patterns.
+You cannot describe any physical qualities for a wave any more than you can describe, as we concluded previously, the physical qualities of a circle.
+Is a wave solid, liquid, or gas?
+It can’t be all three at the same time.

 Now speaking of labels, consider a truck driving down the road.
 If you study it, you will find some information written on it.
-It’s a 7.3-liter V-8 gas engine named Godzilla on a four-wheel drive chassis named Tremor.
+It has a 7.3-liter V-8 gas engine and runs on a four-wheel drive chassis.
 If you look inside the car, you’ll find a book that gives more detailed information about it—the precise amount of fuel, oil, and other fluids that it holds, the specifications for tuning it, etc. If you go to an auto-parts store, you can get a much larger book with even more detailed information about the engine and transmission.
 And if you go to the factory, you can find the actual blue prints for every cubic millimeter of the truck.
-However, you don’t need to comprehend any of that information in order to grasp its authorship: “[Made by] Ford”.
+However, you don’t need to comprehend any of that information in order to grasp its authorship: “[Made by] Ford or Chevrolet or Toyota”.

 In like manner, what if we found “Made by God” written in nature.
 What language would we expect him to write it in—ancient Hebrew, modern simplified Chinese, or Java?
 Whatever language he used, it preceded nature.
 As Isaac Newton put it in 1713 in “General Scholium”, which was an essay appended to Philosophiæ Naturalis Principia Mathematica, one of the most important books in the history of science: